sdondley/ClimateChangeChat/perl.md

             * will be slower than the built-in language client neovim provides
 * In addition to nvim-lspconfig you will probably want to use other plugins
     * to try to achieve a "true IDE" experience
-    * plugins for code completion
+        * plugins for code completion, for example
     * you don't have to use a plugin
-            * you can use omnifunc with nvim-lspconfig
+        * you can use omnifunc with nvim-lspconfig for completion instead
             * but not as nice
             * btw, using <c-x><c-whatever> is probably its worst design decision in vim
                 * there might good reasons for it but I don't know what they are
                     * so I'll just stick with "it sucks"
     * for snippets
         * again, totally optional to install a snippets plugin
-        * help you automatically write code from templates
+        * helps you automatically write code from templates
         * I know litte about snippets, never used them much
             * too lazy to learn how to use them
         * the kids seem to go fuckign nuts about them